ntjandra/cse115a/README.md

 - `npm install firebase react-firebase-file-uploader`.
 This is for managing the users' images

 ### Run the website
+- Make sure to fill `rentmyjunk/src/firebase-config.js` with your Firebase storage credentials.
 - Go to rmj_oss/ and run once `pip install -r requirements.txt`.
 Then you can run `python3 server.py`.
 - Go to rentmyjunk/ and run `npm start`